IshmaelKhalid/NewKS/README.md

 ## Usage

-Use this gem to study ruby techniques or just to keep up-to-date with your favorite KS Projects!
+Once installed just type "NewKS" to bring up list of new Kickstarter projects and menu interface.Use this gem to study ruby techniques or just to keep up-to-date with your favorite KS Projects!

 ## Development